Free school meal eligibility checking 2025/26

 Eligibility

-Parents earning under the threshold of £7,400 per household and receiving Universal Credit are eligible for benefit-related FSM.
+Parents earning under the threshold amount of £7,400 per household or not working and receiving Universal Credit are eligible for benefit-related FSM.

 Protected pupils